yearn/yearn-devdocs/docs/developers/v2/EMERGENCY.md

 - [ ] Disable deposits and/or withdrawals as needed in the web UI
 - [ ] If share price has been artificially lowered, then call `vault.setDepositLimit(0)` from governance
 - [ ] Confirm and identify Issue
-- [ ] Take immediate corrective/preventive actions in order to prevent (further) loss of funds
+- [ ] Take immediate corrective/preventive actions to prevent (further) loss of funds
 - [ ] Communicate the current situation internally and externally (as appropriate)
 - [ ] Determine the root cause
 - [ ] Propose workable solutions